Hoyasumii/avengers-endgame/README.md

 THUG #1: あいつだ! アキヒコさんを！(Romanized: Aitsu da!
 Akihiko-san wo!)
 (Translated: It's him!
 He's after Akihiko!)

 [Both thugs fire their SMGs as both got slain by a shuriken.
 A yakuza member wielding a katana charges at him in the stairs, but is immediately overthrown and slain by the Ronin.
-Ronin then fights another sword-wielding thug, which is thrown outside the glass, killing h
+Ronin then fights another sword-wielding thug, which is thrown outside the glass, killing hi